 Regional Temperature Summary:

-For the month of October: Near normal temperatures are expected for October across the region.
+For the month of February: Below normal temperatures are expected for February across the region.

 Regional precipitation summary:

-For the month of October: Below normal precipitation is expected for October across the region.
+For the month of February: Near normal precipitation is expected for February across the region.

 Regional Drought Summary: